 This is one of my favorites!
 Students create their own book jacket for the story.
 On a landscape piece of paper, draw a vertical section around an inch wide down the centre of the page.
 This is the spine of the book.
 Students create their own over, spine and blurb for the back!
 Discuss how the blurb must intrigue the reader and make them want to read the story, without giving the ending away.
 A great activity for summarizing the beginning of the plot.
 Add fun features like a bar code, price and a publishing house logo!

 Reading skill activities including inferring, making connections and predicting are also included.
+These are a great tool for individual work, group work or to use as a prompt for class discussion.

 Grab this great Guided Reading Activity pack here!